Charles River Laboratories International, Inc. (NYSE:CRL) Shares Purchased by Brown Brothers Harriman & Co.

 Brown Brothers Harriman & Co. lifted its stake in Charles River Laboratories International, Inc. (NYSE:CRL) by 2,531.9% during the 2nd quarter, according to the company in its most recent filing with the SEC.
 The fund owned 2,395 shares of the medical research company’s stock after acquiring an additional 2,304 shares during the quarter.
 Brown Brothers Harriman & Co.’s holdings in Charles River Laboratories International were worth $886,000 at the end of the most recent reporting period.

 Several other hedge funds also recently modified their holdings of the company.
-Vanguard Group Inc. lifted its holdings in shares of Charles River Laboratories International by 14.6% in the 2nd quarter.
-Vanguard Group Inc. now owns 5,911,634 shares of the medical research company’s stock worth $2,186,831,000 after acquiring an additional 754,558 shares during the last quarter.
-FMR LLC lifted its holdings in shares of Charles River Laboratories International by 26.0% in the 2nd quarter.
-FMR LLC now owns 2,558,406 shares of the medical research company’s stock worth $946,406,000 after acquiring an additional 527,728 shares during the last quarter.
+Vanguard Group Inc. increased its stake in Charles River Laboratories International by 14.6% during the 2nd quarter.
+Vanguard Group Inc. now owns 5,911,634 shares of the medical research company’s stock worth $2,186,831,000 after buying an additional 754,558 shares during the period.
+FMR LLC increased its stake in Charles River Laboratories International by 26.0% during the 2nd quarter.
+FMR LLC now owns 2,558,406 shares of the medical research company’s stock worth $946,406,000 after buying an additional 527,728 shares during the period.
 Massachusetts Financial Services Co.
-MA lifted its holdings in shares of Charles River Laboratories International by 4.4% in the 2nd quarter.
+MA increased its stake in Charles River Laboratories International by 4.4% during the 2nd quarter.
 Massachusetts Financial Services Co.
-MA now owns 1,438,409 shares of the medical research company’s stock worth $532,096,000 after acquiring an additional 59,970 shares during the last quarter.
-Kayne Anderson Rudnick Investment Management LLC lifted its holdings in shares of Charles River Laboratories International by 15.5% in the 1st quarter.
-Kayne Anderson Rudnick Investment Management LLC now owns 1,261,319 shares of the medical research company’s stock worth $365,568,000 after acquiring an additional 169,486 shares during the last quarter.
-Finally, William Blair Investment Management LLC lifted its holdings in shares of Charles River Laboratories International by 657.7% in the 1st quarter.
-William Blair Investment Management LLC now owns 992,180 shares of the medical research company’s stock worth $287,564,000 after acquiring an additional 861,234 shares during the last quarter.
+MA now owns 1,438,409 shares of the medical research company’s stock worth $532,096,000 after buying an additional 59,970 shares during the period.
+Kayne Anderson Rudnick Investment Management LLC increased its stake in Charles River Laboratories International by 15.5% during the 1st quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 1,261,319 shares of the medical research company’s stock worth $365,568,000 after buying an additional 169,486 shares during the period.
+Finally, William Blair Investment Management LLC increased its stake in Charles River Laboratories International by 657.7% during the 1st quarter.
+William Blair Investment Management LLC now owns 992,180 shares of the medical research company’s stock worth $287,564,000 after buying an additional 861,234 shares during the period.
 Hedge funds and other institutional investors own 93.28% of the company’s stock.

-In related news, VP Birgit Girshick sold 81 shares of the stock in a transaction on Monday, September 13th.
-The shares were sold at an average price of $442.19, for a total transaction of $35,817.39.
-Following the completion of the sale, the vice president now owns 30,025 shares in the company, valued at approximately $13,276,754.75.
+In related news, VP William D. Barbo sold 12,387 shares of the stock in a transaction on Friday, August 6th.
+The shares were sold at an average price of $402.82, for a total transaction of $4,989,731.34.
+Following the completion of the sale, the vice president now owns 4,371 shares in the company, valued at approximately $1,760,726.22.
 The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CEO James C. Foster sold 10,000 shares of the stock in a transaction on Friday, August 6th.
-The stock was sold at an average price of $401.79, for a total transaction of $4,017,900.00.
-Following the sale, the chief executive officer now owns 212,299 shares of the company’s stock, valued at approximately $85,299,615.21.
+Also, VP Birgit Girshick sold 81 shares of the firm’s stock in a transaction on Monday, September 13th.
+The stock was sold at an average price of $442.19, for a total transaction of $35,817.39.
+Following the completion of the sale, the vice president now owns 30,025 shares of the company’s stock, valued at approximately $13,276,754.75.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 40,900 shares of company stock valued at $16,673,320.
-Company insiders own 1.20% of the company’s stock.
+In the last quarter, insiders have sold 40,900 shares of company stock valued at $16,673,320.
+1.20% of the stock is owned by company insiders.

 Shares of Charles River Laboratories International stock opened at $402.83 on Thursday.
 The company has a fifty day simple moving average of $426.80 and a 200-day simple moving average of $374.84.
 Charles River Laboratories International, Inc. has a 12-month low of $219.79 and a 12-month high of $460.21.
 The company has a current ratio of 1.36, a quick ratio of 1.15 and a debt-to-equity ratio of 1.17.
 The stock has a market cap of $20.30 billion, a price-to-earnings ratio of 51.91, a PEG ratio of 3.07 and a beta of 1.14.

 Charles River Laboratories International (NYSE:CRL) last issued its earnings results on Tuesday, August 3rd.
 The medical research company reported $2.61 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.38 by $0.23.
+The business had revenue of $914.61 million during the quarter, compared to analysts’ expectations of $880.72 million.
 Charles River Laboratories International had a net margin of 12.10% and a return on equity of 23.59%.
-The business had revenue of $914.61 million during the quarter, compared to analysts’ expectations of $880.72 million.
+The company’s revenue for the quarter was up 34.0% on a year-over-year basis.
 During the same quarter in the prior year, the business posted $1.58 EPS.
-The company’s revenue for the quarter was up 34.0% on a year-over-year basis.
 On average, analysts forecast that Charles River Laboratories International, Inc. will post 10.25 earnings per share for the current fiscal year.

 About Charles River Laboratories International